 So, what is the answer to this?

-Well, you’ll need as many as you can put into your home.
-Return vents take care of the air pressure and balance of conditioned and non-conditioned air.
+Ideally, you should have a return vent in every room as they take care of the air pressure and balance of conditioned and non-conditioned air.
 So, the more, the better.

 That was just a mere summary of the whole answer.
 So, without waiting any further, let’s jump right into it and help you make this decision.